Shinseeker/W13-extra-credit/README.rst

 portability and safety.
 (See the note on the webpage for Marshal and pickle on deserializing malicious strings.)

 If you want more details go to this site.
-They provide a code that you can take a look at:
+They provide a code that measures speed here is the link:
 - http://www.lorieau.com/methods-and-reference/computers-and-programming/21-python-serializers

 My Thoughts